 In other words, after the implementation of the margin requirements, about 49% of the OTC derivatives market will be captured by the EMIR collateral requirement, and the remaining 51% will be cleared centrally.

-Article 4(1)(b) of EMIR mandates the clearing of the OTC derivative contracts (pertaining to a class of OTC derivatives that has been declared subject to the clearing obligation) that are entered into or novated either on or after the date from which the clearing obligation takes effect or during the frontloading period detailed in Article 4(1)(b)(ii) (see below) and under certain conditions.
+Article 4(1)(b) of EMIR mandates the clearing of the OTC derivative contracts (pertaining to a class of OTC derivatives that has been declared subject to the clearing obligation) that are entered into or novated either on or after the date from which the clearing obligation takes effect or during the frontloading period detailed in Article 4(1)(b)(ii) (note that the frontloading requirement is intended to be removed - see below) and under certain conditions.

 The European Securities and Markets Aurhority (ESMA) underlined all types of trade novations are covered by the clearing obligation laid down in Article 4 of EMIR, i.e. it applies each time a counterparty (being a CCP or another counterparty) steps into the trade and become a new counterparty to the trade.

 The personal scope of the EMIR clearing obligation covers:

 - all financial counterparties (irrespective of their size and of their volume of OTC derivatives activity - however, according to the Proposal for a Regulation of the European Parliament and of the Council amending Regulation (EU) No 648/2012 as regards the clearing obligation, the suspension of the clearing obligation, the reporting requirements, the risk-mitigation techniques for OTC derivatives contracts not cleared by a central counterparty, the registration and supervision of trade repositories and the requirements for trade repositories (COM(2017)208) of May 2017 small financial counterparties, such as small banks or funds, below the clearing threshold are proposed to be freed from the requirement to clear centrally),

 Procedure for defining classes of OTC derivatives subject to the clearing requirement